hleveillegauvin/weather/README.md

 	weather -u f

-The most ambiguous way to search for a city is to used a cityID:
+The most ambiguous way to search for a city is to used a cityID (a list of all cityID can be found at: http://openweathermap.org/help/city_list.txt):

 	weather -i 4256038 -u f